The heavier weights you lift, the stronger and bigger your muscles grow. Correct?

-9 Nutritious Superfoods to build muscle & Strength
+9 Superfoods to Build Muscle & Strength

-Eggs are packed with nine types of essential Amino Acids, High-Quality Proteins, right Fats, Riboflavin, Folic Acid and Vitamins like A, E, K, B12.
+Eggs are packed with nine types of essential Amino Acids, high-quality Proteins, right Fats, Riboflavin, Folic Acid and Vitamins like A, E, K, B12.

-Milk is loaded with almost all sorts of things necessary to muscle and strength build up.
-It has two types of Proteins, Whey that is about 20% and Casein about 80%.
+Milk is loaded with almost all sorts of things necessary to muscle and strength build-up.
+It has two types of Proteins, Whey which is about 20% and Casein about 80%.

 Protein: 14gm/100gm serving

-Like eggs and unlike most grains, Quinoa is loaded with all nine essential Amino Acids that your body can’t produce.
+Like eggs and unlike most grains, quinoa is loaded with all nine essential Amino Acids that your body can’t produce.
 Quinoa has more protein per cup than brown rice and Oats.

 Oats have a perfect combo of these three essentials.
 Oats also reduce cholesterol, boost energy, prevent heart diseases and diabetes.
 A steaming bowl of freshly cooked oatmeal is the perfect way to start off the day.

-Spinach is low in fat and cholesterol, High in Niacin and Zinc.
+Spinach is low in fat and cholesterol, and High in Niacin and Zinc.
 These green leaves are packed with protein, fiber, vitamins A, C, E and K, thiamin, vitamin B6, folate, calcium, iron, magnesium, phosphorus, potassium, copper, and manganese.

 6. Sweet Potato

-Sweet Potatoes are loaded with many nutrients and Vitamins such as B6, C, E, D, and Iron, Copper, Magnesium, Quercetin.
+Sweet Potatoes are loaded with many nutrients and vitamins such as B6, C, E, D, and Iron, Copper, Magnesium, Quercetin.
 Eat them roasted or Grilled.

-Additionally, Broccoli is low in calorie and high in Soluble Fibers.
+Additionally, Broccoli is low in calorie and high in soluble fibers.

 No matter what you are(vegetarian or non-vegetarian), Water is essential for you.
 So try to drink plenty of water throughout the day and take a good sleep.
 Keep Smiling and be Happy. 🙂